rodino25/SimpleBSCTradingBot/README.md

 * Monitor realtime price
 * Trigger buy / sell manually
 * Buy and Sell if certain price is reached
 * Listen to token address for new liquidity and auto buy
+* If liquidity is added but buying is still disabled, this waits for the coin to be tradable
+* Sends warning if token is possible honeypot

 ## Config
 ```json